 - Iverson J.M.
 (2018), War Aims Matter: Keeping Jus Contra Bellum Restrictive While Requiring the Articulation of the Goals of the Use of Force, Minnesota Journal of International Law 27(1): 67-106.

 - Iverson J.M.
 (21 September 2017), The function of Jus Post Bellum in international law (PhD thesis.
-Institute of Public Law, Law, Leiden).
-Supervisor(s): C. Stahn; L.J. van Herik.
+Institute of Public Law, Law, Leiden University).
+Supervisor(s): Stahn, C.; Herik, L.J. van.

 - Stahn C., Iverson J.M. & Easterday J.S.
 (Eds.)
-(2017), Environmental Protection and Transitions from Conflict to Peace.
+(2017), Environmental Protection and Transitions from Conflict to Peace: Clarifying Norms, Principles, and Practices.
 Oxford: Oxford University Press.

 - Stahn C., Iverson J.M. & Easterday J.S.
 (2017), Introduction: Protection of the Environment and Jus Post Bellum: Some Preliminary Reflections.
-In: Stahn C., Iverson J.M., Easterday J.S.
+In: Stahn C., Iverson J.M. & Easterday J.S.
 (Eds.)
-Environmental Protection and Transitions from Conflict to Peace.
+Environmental Protection and Transitions from Conflict to Peace: Clarifying Norms, Principles, and Practices.
 Oxford: Oxford University Press.
 1-25.

 - Iverson J.M., Stahn C. & Easterday J. (2015), Jus Post Bellum and Foreign Investment: An Introduction, The Journal of World Investment & Trade 16(4): 583-589.